-- Step 1: Take and Score a Diagnostic Test
+- Step 1: Take and score a diagnostic test

-- Step 2: Analyze Your Mistakes
+- Step 2: Analyze your mistakes

-- Step 3: Study Relevant Content Areas
+- Step 3: Study relevant content areas

-- Step 5: Take Another Practice Test
+- Step 5: Take another practice test

-- Look for the Themes
+- Look for the themes

 If you're taking AP World History as an underclassman, you're probably still planning out the rest of your high school schedule.
 Read this article for advice on which AP classes you should take based on your school's offerings and your goals for college.

-Are you bummed that your high school doesn't offer an AP class that you're interested in taking?
+Bummed that your high school doesn't offer an AP class that you're interested in taking?
 Learn more about AP self-studying so you can decide whether it's the right choice for you.